SirPepe/ornament/Readme.md

 // then logs "foo is now 1, bar is now 2"
 ```

+Unless the `initial` option is set to `false` the decorated method will run once
+on initialization of all accessors that it depends upon.
+This happens
+synchronously if any of the relevant accessors are read or set, or on the next
+microtask of none of the accessors get touched.

 In many cases you may want to apply `@reactive()` to methods decorated with
 [@debounce()](#reactiveoptions) to prevent excessive calls.